mohamed-arradi/hoverable/README.md

-# Hoverable - Elevate Your Browsing Experience
+# Hoverable - Make every text hoverable

 ![Hoverable Icon](/assets/Icon.jpeg) <!-- Replace with the link to your extension icon -->